FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 ```
 xcode-select --install
 ```
-by default, your home directory might not be shown in your sidebar.
+Then hit return.
+By default, your home directory might not be shown in your sidebar.
 If you want it there, change that in Finder -> Preferences.

 ## Chrombook
 ChromeOS is a Linux based operating system.
 You should be relieved as you only need to enable it.
 Please follow the following intstructions here: